FIND US ON SOCIAL

 Snacking on 33 dried seaweed sheets (220 milligrams) will give 100% of your daily value!
 Alternatively, sprinkle 1.5 grams of iodised table salt on .7 litres of olive oil drizzled air-popped popcorn (76 milligrams) and pair that with 85 milligrams of milk for 76% of your daily requirements.

 Did you know?
-All iodised salt sold in Australia contains iodine.
-But sea salt usually contains less iodine than table salt.
+Sea salt usually contains less iodine than table salt.

 Pregnancy Diet Must No. 3: Folate or folic acid